 Creating a New Contact Field

-Learn how to create a custom contact field not included in the default fields here.
+You can also manually create and edit a custom contact field not included in the default fields following the directions here.

-In the example below, we're updating a custom contact field 'Join Date' that we've created for contacts who have joined our Expecting Mothers group using the @contact.join_date value.
+In the example below, we're updating a custom contact field "Due Date" that we've created for contacts who have joined our Expecting Mothers group using the @results.due_date variable.

 Incrementing Numeric Values